 2. Surf day and sunset picnic on the cliffs of Arrifana

-Arrifana is another popular spot for surfing and enjoying the good life, you won’t be short of friends here.
+Arrifana is another of the best things to do in Portugal and a popular spot for surfing and enjoying the good life.
+You won’t be short of friends here.
 Located on the West Coast of Portugal, Ericeira is worth a stop of even if just for the views.